Global surfaces of section for Reeb flows in dimension three and beyond: Global surfaces of section applied to systolic geometry

 The dependence on $\rho$ needs to be made explicit because $\psi|_{\partial\D}$ has infinitely many other lifts.

 \begin{thm}[Hutchings~\cite{Hu_diskmaps}] If ${\rm CAL}(\psi,\rho)<\rho$ then for every $\delta>0$ there exists a periodic point $p$ of $\psi$ such that \end{thm}

 The proof uses a global surface of section to embed $\psi$ as a first return map of some Reeb flow on the tight $3$-sphere.
 The heavy machinery of Embedded Contact Homology and Seiberg-Witten invariants come into play to prove the statement.
-We hope that the general principle that the Calabi invariant is related to mean actions of periodic orbits extends to more general Hamiltonian systems, this seems to be an interesting topic of research.
+We hope that the general principle that the Calabi invariant is related to mean actions of periodic orbits extends to more general Hamiltonian systems, this seems to be an interesting topic of research: of course not many relations are expected in general, but they do exist in many special geometric set-ups.